unicef/rhizome/docs/backend.rst

 - ``datapoint_abstracted`` - the aggregated and calculated data stored in a format that mimics the response format of the ``api/v1/datapoint`` API.

-The Cache is refresh by instatiating the CacheRefresh Object.
+The Cache is refresh by instatiating the AggRefresh Object.

 For example:
   .. code-block:: python

-    from datapoints.agg_tasks import CacheRefresh
+    from datapoints.agg_tasks import AggRefresh

     ## refresh the cache with the default behavior
-    cr = CacheRefresh()
+    cr = AggRefresh()
     print cr.status

     >> 'SUCCESS'